matt-har-vey/lift/README.md

 (Freaking Mac has to have funky file extensions like .ym and .dylib.) and then inserts it into the database.
 There's no check yet to ensure existing data is not duplicated.

-Rest-pause was covered, but drop sets need changes to schema and grammar.